 As it is not included in Jira by default, a Gantt chart is one of the most searched for Jira apps and a must-have for a project manager.
-Neatly designed Gantt’s are better than others as Gantt charts are all about visual representation of data.
+Neatly designed Gantt’s are better than others as Gantt charts are all about the visual representation of data.
 You could learn to use a Gantt chart during a one-hour tutorial, but things begin to get slightly complicated when integrating a Gantt module and Jira.
 So, let’s divide this “Jira Gantt tutorial” article into a couple of sections: 1-hour tutorial and learn Gantt in a day and a week.

 What is a Gantt chart?
 Pictures are easier to internalize than text.
 As projects in America were becoming larger and more complicated during the early 20th century, Henry Gantt came up with a unique bar chart format to help project managers.
 The Gantt chart was later employed on infrastructure projects such as the Hoover Dam and the Interstate Highway System.
 And it remains popular today, but with the notable addition of dependencies, or links, between tasks.